renesas-rz/rzg_hmi_sdk/docs/docs/overview/index.md

 Linux Kernel, Cross Compiler, multimedia and graphics package, users can develop HMI Applications easily and quickly with HMI SDK.

 HMI SDK is specifically made for the supported Evaluation Board Kit with fixed Linux components.
-For those of you who would like to customize Linux environment, i.e., change memory map or develop your own board, you need to build the Yocto Linux source code.
+If you need to customize the Linux environment—such as modifying the memory map or developing support for your own board—you will need to build Yocto Linux from source.

-Please refer to How to Build HMI SDK.
+For detailed instructions, please refer to How to build HMI SDK.

 [How To Build HMI SDK](../how_to_build_hmi_sdk/index.md){ .md-button .md-button--primary .btn-grey .btn-indent }

+{! overview/_components/supported_boards.md !}

-{! overview/_components/key_features.md !}
+{! overview/_components/sdk_components.md !}

 {! overview/_components/specification.md !}